alankritjoshi/advent-of-code/README.md

 ### Edit & Run using Zellij

-If using Zellij, edit and run the code with the [layout](.zellij/layout.kdl).
+If using Zellij, edit and run the code with one of the [layouts](.zellij/) corresponding to the *lang*.

 ```sh
 make z